 He concludes, "This means that the liberal must have an open mind; no questions are closed."
 Nothing is absolute with this kind of thinking.
 We can never know what is true!
-This leads to such tolerance that every evil and perversion are permitted because nothing is wrong.
+This leads to such tolerance that people permit every evil and perversion because nothing is wrong.
 Anything goes!

-Can we be so blind to think that this "openmindedness" is not evident in the U.S., Canada, Britain, Australia and other Israelite countries?
+Can we be so blind to think that this "openmindedness" is not evident in the U.S., Canada, Britain, Australia, and other Israelite countries?
 It starts with such things as allowing Christmas to be a part of the worship of God.
-This syncretistic inclusion begins to dilute the purity of our God-given religion, and before long other barriers begin to fall.
+This syncretistic inclusion begins to dilute the purity of our God-given religion, and before long, other barriers fall.
 Soon all absolutes are passé, and perversions are commonplace.

 Does It Matter?

-The policeman asked, "Does it make any difference if I keep Christmas?"
-The minister said, "No, it doesn't make any difference whether you celebrate Christmas or not, unless there is a God."
+He asked, "Does it make any difference if I keep Christmas?"
+The minister said, "No, it doesn't make any difference whether or not you celebrate Christmas unless there is a God."
 Then he showed him Deuteronomy 12:29-31: